Yord/pxi/README.md

-function pf (chunk) {            // Data chunks are passed to pf from stdin. const tokens = lex(chunk)      // The chunks are lexed and tokens are identified. const jsons  = parse(tokens)   // The tokens get parsed into JSON objects. const jsons2 = apply(f, jsons) // Applying f to each object returns transformed JSON objects. const string = marshal(jsons2) // The new objects are converted to a string. process.stdout.write(string)   // The string is written to stdout.
+function pf (chunk) {            // Data chunks are passed to pf from stdin. const tokens = lex(chunk)      // The chunks are lexed and tokens are identified. const jsons  = parse(tokens)   // The tokens get parsed into JSON objects. const jsons2 = apply(f, jsons) // f is applied to each object and new JSON objects are returned. const string = marshal(jsons2) // The new objects are converted to a string. process.stdout.write(string)   // The string is written to stdout.
 }